-Networking also provides you with a valuable avenue to learn from experienced figures in your field of interest.
-Whether it’s the opportunity to shadow them during their job, receiving advice, or observing how they network and connect with other people, being able to refer to a seasoned veteran for input is invaluable as they’ve likely gone through the same experiences that you may currently be facing, thus making them the best point of reference.
+- Networking also provides you with a valuable avenue to learn from experienced people in your field.
+Whether it’s the opportunity to shadow them, receiving advice, or observing how they network and connect with other people, being able to refer to a seasoned veteran for input is invaluable as they’ve likely gone through the same experiences that you may currently be facing, thus making them the best point of reference.

 3. Pool of ideas